RICE-unige/rosbot_tutorials/README.md

 ### Software:
 - **ROS 1** (Noetic or Melodic) and **ROS 2 Foxy** installed on your computer.

+> [!IMPORTANT]
+> Ensure your hardware and software setup meets the course's requirements to avoid issues during the project.

 ---

 ## 🚀 Getting Started